Americano (song): Live performances and media usage

 Gaga debuted the song in Guadalajara, Mexico on May 3, 2011, during The Monster Ball Tour, where she performed it in an acoustic version.
 She later included "Americano" on the set list of her Born This Way Ball tour (2012–2013).
 During the performance the singer wore a modified version of her famous meat dress and sang the song while faux meat carcasses hung around her.
 Gaga was surrounded by her dancers who were semi-nude onstage.
 The sequence portrayed a wedding with an extended Spanish guitar intro and Gaga appearing on the meat counter as the bride in the meat dress.
 It ends with the singer shooting her husband onstage.
 After finishing the song, Gaga told the audience "In 1970, women would no longer be treated like meat.
 On the cover of Hustler magazine or at the Born This Way Ball, meat is precisely how we treat them."

+In 2024, Gaga sang a jazz version of "Americano" at her Jazz & Piano residency in Las Vegas, while wearing a crimson dress.
+Reviewing one of Gaga's concerts from the residency, Las Vegas Weekly's Shannon Miller remarked, "what really got us out of our seats was her performance of 'Americano', which the singer hasn’t performed in public in more than 10 years."

 American television series, Glee, covered the song in the episode "The New Rachel".
 Sung by Kate Hudson, it was used a mashup with Jennifer Lopez's song "Dance Again".
 The sequence showed Hudson as a dance teacher, showing choreographed moves to the mash-up.
 The mash-up was also released as a single to the iTunes Store.
-In 2011, "Americano" was used in the trailer as well as the end credits scenes of the computer-animated fantasy action comedy film, Puss in Boots.
+In 2011, "Americano" was used in the trailer as well as the end credits scenes of the animated film, Puss in Boots.